nghoa/beeMapBeeWare/README.md

 9. Thank you for your service!
 You may be asked further questions about the issue you submitted once we start working on it.
 Please, answer them.

 [Report an issue](https://gitlab.jyu.fi/beeware/beemapbeeware/-/issues/new).

+## Short Description

+This repository was created to be an example for the course work.

+Python 3.8.5

+to run app locally in docker

+`$ docker build -t beemaptemplate .`

+`$ docker run -p 5000:5000 beemaptemplate:latest`